A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Simultaneous Inference of Rewards and Constraints

 \section{Simultaneous Inference of Rewards and Constraints}

-Most IRL and ICRL algorithms can learn either a reward function or a constraint function, but cannot infer both.
-An intriguing yet relatively unexplored extension of IRL and ICRL is to simultaneously infer rewards and constraints from expert demonstrations.
+Under this setting, an intriguing yet relatively unexplored extension of ICRL is to simultaneously infer rewards and constraints from expert demonstrations.
 However, since both IRL and ICRL are inherently ill-posed due to the ambiguity in identifying the reward function and constraint function, concurrently inferring rewards and constraints can substantially amplify the complexity and ambiguity of identifying the true underlying rewards and constraints.

-In this section, we provide an overview of algorithms that learn both rewards and constraints, including constraint-based Bayesian IRL \cite{Park2019CoRL} (Section \ref{subsec: CBN-IRL}) that learns different local rewards and local constraints from different expert trajectory segments, and maximum-likelihood ICRL \cite{Liu2022DICRL,liu2024meta,Liu2023OnlineICRL} (Section \ref{subsec: ML-ICRL}) that learns global rewards and constraints from complete trajectories.
+In this section, we provide an overview of algorithms that learn both rewards and constraints, including constraint-based Bayesian IRL \citep{Park2019CoRL} (Section \ref{subsec: CBN-IRL}) that learns different local rewards and local constraints from different expert trajectory segments, maximum-likelihood ICRL \citep{Liu2022DICRL,liu2024meta,Liu2023OnlineICRL} (Section \ref{subsec: ML-ICRL}) that learns global rewards and constraints from complete trajectories, {and transferable constraint learning~\citep{jang2023inverse} that jointly infers task reward and residual task agnostic constraint pairs from demonstrations.}